OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

 ![Octopus Environment](octo-env.png)

-The fixed list of environment types are important for the tracking in Jira and this configuration allows you the flexibility of easily mapping any existing environments to a type.
+The fixed list of environment types are important for the tracking in Jira, and this configuration gives you the flexibility of easily mapping any existing environments to a type.

 The environment name also gets passed through to Jira, as shown in the earlier example.
-Also note that multi-tenancy is fully supported and the a deployment will show in Jira per tenant per environment name.
+Also note that multi-tenancy is fully supported and the deployment will show in Jira per tenant per environment name.

-The following diagram illustrates an un-tenanted deployment to Dev and then a tenanted deployment to Dev of the same version (the text is truncated in the shot, the alt text for the link reads `Deploy work-items test release 0.0.5 to Dev for Tenant A`)
+The following diagram illustrates an un-tenanted deployment to Dev and then a tenanted deployment to Dev of the same version (the text is truncated in the screenshot, the alt text for the link reads `Deploy work-items test release 0.0.5 to Dev for Tenant A`)

 ![Jira Multi-Tenant progress](jira-multi-tenant.png)